microsoft/roosterjs/README.md

    Provide color transformation utility to make editor work under dark mode.

 2. [roosterjs-react](https://microsoft.github.io/roosterjs/docs/modules/roosterjs_react.html):
    Provide a React wrapper of roosterjs so it can be easily used with React.
-(Under development)

 ### APIs